splunk-soar-connectors/paloaltocortexxdr/release_notes/unreleased.md

 **Unreleased**
-* Improved the behaviour of isolated/unisolated parameter in following actions 'scan endpoint' and 'cancel scan endpoint'
+* Added 'unisolated' parameter and improved 'isolated' and 'unisolated' parameters behaviour in 'scan endpoint' and 'cancel scan endpoint' actions